Pilgrim goose: Description

-Pilgrim geese are a medium-sized and medium weight breed.
-The ganders can weigh between 6.3 and 8.2 kg (14 and 18 lb) while the females weigh between 5.4 and 7.3 kg (12 and 16 lb).
+The Pilgrim is a medium-sized and medium-weight breed.
+Ganders can weigh between 6.3 and 8.2 kg (14 and 18 lb) while the females weigh between 5.4 and 7.3 kg (12 and 16 lb).
 They have plump bodies with a smooth chest that is keelless (lacking a visible breastbone) and two rounded fatty lobes located on their abdomen.
 The head of a pilgrim goose is medium-sized and oval shaped, with a flattened crown (top of the head).
 Their necks are average in both length and thickness and have a slightly arched form.
 They also have a medium length beak which is straight and smoothly attached to the head.
 Both adult male and female pilgrim geese have webbed toes, short shanks and a knobless bill that are entirely orange in colour.
 They have a medium length tail which is found closely folded, while the wings are strong and found flush to the body.
 Both the ganders and geese have plumage that is hard and tight as well as relatively large eyes.
 However, the colour of their eyes and plumage differ between the two genders and are therefore the major features associated with their auto-sexing characteristic.